MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Last season, Tommy Joseph became the first Philadelphia Phillies rookie since the man he replaced—slugger Ryan Howard (2005)—to reach the 20-homer mark in his first season.

-The 25-year-old has flashed solid power once again this season with 12 home runs in 278 plate appearances, but the rest of his offensive game is still somewhat lacking as he's been a roughly league average contributor with a 96 OPS+.
+The 25-year-old has flashed solid power once again this season with 12 home runs in 278 plate appearances, but the rest of his offensive game is still somewhat lacking as he's been about a league average contributor with a 96 OPS+.

 Prospect Rhys Hoskins has followed up a 38-homer performance in Double-A last year by hitting .301/.398/.591 with 19 doubles, 17 home runs and 61 RBI for Triple-A Lehigh Valley.
 It might be only a matter of time before he's manning the position.